-The Ministry of Welfare has created a Training Commission responsible for defining the training fields and approving the upskilling and reskilling learning programmes for the unemployed as well as for the people at risk of becoming unemployed.
-In order to receive training support persons shall be registered in the State Employment Agency of Latvia (hereinafter – SEA).
+Since 2011, the Ministry of Welfare has coordinated a Training Commission, which, until 2023, was responsible for defining the training fields and approving the upskilling and reskilling learning programmes for the unemployed as well as for the people at risk of becoming unemployed.
+However, as of 2024, the functions of the Training Commission have been transferred to the Ministry of Economics.
+Consequently, a Joint Coordinating Commission for Adult Education has been established, led by the Ministry of Economics.
+As a result, adult learning training fields and training programmes are approved uniformly across all state-financed adult learning projects, including those organized by the State Employment Agency of Latvia (hereinafter – SEA).
+In order to receive training, support persons shall be registered in the SEA.

 Training lists are prepared:

-- based on SEA statistical data: the number of the unemployed and profiles in each occupation, free vacancies, recruitment indicators, etc.
+- based on SEA statistical data: the number of unemployed and profiles in each occupation, free vacancies, recruitment indicators, etc.

 - based on data from the short-term labour force forecasts prepared yearly by the SEA.